Dara Moazzami

-Dara Moazzami (b.
-10 December 1949) is an Iranian engineering scientist.
+Dara Moazzami (born 10 December 1949) is an Iranian engineering scientist.

 Early life

 Moazzami earned a BSc in Pure Mathematics in 1976 and an MSc in Applied Mathematics in 1978 from the University of Quebec-Montreal in Canada.

 Career

 After completing his studies at the University of Quebec-Montreal, Moazzami returned to Iran and worked at Bu-Ali Sina University in Hamedan.
 In 1992, he received his Ph.D. in applied mathematics from the University of Northeastern-Boston MA, under the supervision of Professors Margaret Cozzens and Samuel Keith Stueckle.

 Moazzami is credited with introducing the concept of graph tenacity, which measures network vulnerability and reliability, alongside his professors Cozzens and Stueckle.